 For irritable bowel syndrome:

-For a swollen abdomen due to other causes, follow the treatment prescribed by your health care provider.
+For a swollen abdomen due to other causes, follow the treatment prescribed by your provider.

-Call your health care provider if:
+Call your provider if:

-Your health care provider will perform a physical exam and ask questions about your medical history, such as when the problem began and when it occurs.
+Your provider will perform a physical exam and ask questions about your medical history, such as when the problem began and when it occurs.

-The health care provider will also ask about other symptoms you may be having, such as:
+The provider will also ask about other symptoms you may be having, such as:

 Tests that may be done include:

 Mcquaid K. Approach to the patient with gastrointestinal disease.
 In: Goldman L, Schafer AI, eds.
-Goldman's Cecil Medicine.
-24th ed.
-Philadelphia, PA: Elsevier Saunders; 2011:chap 134.
+Goldman-Cecil Medicine.
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 132.

-Squires RA, Postier RG.
+Squires R, Carter SN, Postier RG.
 Acute abdomen.
 In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
-19th ed.
-Philadelphia, PA: Elsevier Saunders; 2012:chap 47.
+20th ed.
+Philadelphia, PA: Elsevier; 2017:chap 45.

-Last reviewed on: 11/2/2014
+Last reviewed on: 12/10/2016

-Reviewed by: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed by: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.